sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/datasci/contributing/contacts.md

 type: 'page/contacts'
 ---

-Main curators' contacts for the sapienzastudents.net project
+Contact details for the maintainers coordinating the Data Science degree programme's wiki.